-Roman historians observe that the centurion was the highest-ranking noncommissioned officer in the Roman army.
+Roman historians tell us that the centurion was the highest-ranking noncommissioned officer in the Roman army.
 The name “centurion” implies that he commanded a “century” of one hundred soldiers.
-In the crucifixion account, the centurion would have been in charge of those who actually crucified Jesus, nailing him to the cross and making sure nobody rescued him.
+The centurion would have been in charge of those who actually crucified Jesus, overseeing them nailing Jesus to the cross and making sure nobody rescued him.

 We have no idea how the centurion experienced the crucifixion of Jesus.
 He could have been a cruel madman like the Roman soldiers pictured in the film The Passion of the Christ, though his response to the death of Jesus makes this unlikely.
 He might well have learned to shut down emotionally when he had to oversee a crucifixion.
 It was, after all, one of the most horrible aspects of his job, or of any job ever.
 Then again, it’s possible that the centurion in Mark 15 was somehow moved by Jesus as he was dying, though the text doesn’t say this.
 All we really know is that when the centurion watched Jesus take his last breath, he said, “Truly this man was God’s Son!”

-Many of us would like to encounter God in our work, but our work seems to get in the way.
+Many of us would like to encounter God in our work, but our actual work seems to get in the way.
 We’re not supervising crucifixions, but we are doing work that seems far removed from God.
 Yet, if God could open the eyes of the centurion, if the centurion could encounter God in the course of his work, then surely God can make himself known to us as well.
-God, who is present with us always, will open our eyes to see him if we are open — and sometimes even if we aren’t.
+God, who is present with us always, will open our eyes to see him if we are open to it– and sometimes even if we aren’t.